 When you’re marketing your program, I don’t want you to feel like you’re throwing spaghetti at the wall.
-Time is precious, so let’s make sure that the time you spend marketing your program is as effective as possible.
+Time is precious, so let’s make sure that the time you spend marketing your program is.
 And to help us strategize your marketing plan, we’ll turn to a recent study by System1 and shared by the American Marketing Association.

 Familial relationships are an easy one, right?
 Brands like Google Home and Dole fruit bowls created five-star ads that centered around the parent-child relationship and it created an ad that elicited emotion and was effective.
 So, when parents volunteer in the cafeteria (like a Parent Chef at Charles E. Smith Jewish Day School, pictured right) or eat a school lunch with their child, ask if you can take their picture and share it on your website, school e-newsletter, or your school or program’s social media page.
 Parents can be your biggest advocate, and they like to talk to other parents.
 Plus, I can promise you that if they are featured in a picture on your Facebook Page, they will share it with their friends!